GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 Gate access to all protected application features

-Authentication is handled through Microsoft’s identity platform (Microsoft Entra ID), allowing students to sign in using credentials they already trust.
+Authentication is handled through Microsoft Entra ID, allowing students to sign in using credentials they already trust.

-4. AI Reasoning Engine (Learning Core)
+AI Reasoning Engine (Learning Core)

-Purpose:
+Purpose
 Provide intelligent, curriculum-aware Calculus I assistance tailored to each student.

-Responsibilities:
+Responsibilities

 Interpret student questions and misconceptions